The C*-algebra of a twisted groupoid extension: The abelian case

 \subsection{Abelian twisted extensions}

-After this digression about abelian Fell bundles and abelian groupoid dynamical systems, we return to our initial problem, which is the analysis of a twisted groupoid C*-algebra $C^*(G,\Sigma)$ in presence of a closed normal subgroupoid $S$ having a Haar system.
-As said earlier, we make a further assumption, whose present form I owe to Alex Kumjian. \begin{defn} We say that a twisted extension $(G,\Sigma, S)$ is abelian if \begin{enumerate} \item the group bundle $S$ is abelian and \item the group bundle $\Sigma_{|S}$ is abelian. \end{enumerate} \end{defn} We stated condition (i) for convenience only since it is implied by condition (ii).
-When the twisted extension is abelian, the C*-algebra $C^*(S,\Sigma_{|S}))$ is abelian and \corref{decomposition} can be completed.
-This gives our main result.
+We return now to our initial problem, which is the analysis of a twisted groupoid C*-algebra $C^*(G,\Sigma)$ in presence of a closed normal subgroupoid $S$ having a Haar system.
+As said earlier, we make a further assumption, whose present form I owe to Alex Kumjian. \begin{defn} We say that a twisted extension $(G,\Sigma, S)$ is abelian if \begin{enumerate} \item the group bundle $S$ is abelian and \item the group bundle $\Sigma_{|S}$ is abelian. \end{enumerate} \end{defn} Condition (i) is stated for convenience only since it is implied by condition (ii).
+When the twisted extension is abelian, the bundle of C*-algebras ${\mathcal C}^*(S,\Sigma_{|S}))$ is abelian.
+Since the groups $S_x$ are amenable, it is a continuous bundle of abelian C*-algebras (see \cite[Theorem 5.5]{lr:quantization}).
+Thus, $(\Sigma,\Sigma_{|S}, {\mathcal C}^*(S,\Sigma_{|S}))$ is an abelian groupoid dynamical system in the above sense.
+We combine \thmref{decomposition} and \thmref{abelian} to obtain our main result.